RussellSprouts/ice-forth/README.md

 ### Subroutine threaded code

 The code is compiled to subrouting-threaded code with many inlined functions.
-Try `' val >impl disas` to the see the disassembly for the `val` word.
+Try `show-disas val` to the see the disassembly for the `val` word.

 ### Assembler/Disassembler